karadalex/vrep-raven2/README.md

 Raven 2 robot in V-REP
 ======================

-Simulation and control of Raven 2 robot in V-REP
+Simulation and control of Raven 2 surgical robot in V-REP.

 <p align="center">
     <img src="./screenshot.png">